zhandos717/doc/en/fields/belongs-to.md

 ```

 <a name="creatable"></a>
-## Creatable Relationship
+## Creating Relation Object

-The `creatable()` method allows creating a new relationship object through a modal window.
+The `creatable()` method allows you to create a new relation object via a modal window.

 ```php
 creatable(